SuiBian9516/YoudaoPronouncer/README.md

 {
     "autoClean":true,
     "database":"./asset/example.json",
-    "output":["example"],
+    "output":"example",
     "font":"./fonts.ttf"
 }
 ```
-`autoClean`: means programme will automatically clean the working directory, but sadly, in current version, it does not work
+`autoClean`: means programme will automatically clean the working directory, including `cache` and `audio`
 `database`: means the path of database file(s).
 If path refers to a file, it will only parse one file; if path refers to a directory, parser will consider all files under this directory as `database` file
-`output`: means the name(s) of generated video(s)
+`output`: means the names of generated videos.
+If over two database files are detected, then programme will add `_{index}` behind `output` automatically
 `font`: means a path which refers to a exact font file.

 ## Database